 Ultimately, a packed day plus numerous pieces of advice on increasing our productivity and well-being is only overloading our brains.
 According to David Rock’s book, Your Brain at Work: Strategies for Overcoming Distraction, Regaining Focus, and Working Smarter All Day Long, the over-arousal of our limbic system makes us less thoughtful (the brain ends up using familiar patterns as a shortcut) and more prone to negative reactions.

 What to do about it

 In a recent session with a corporate leader, this insight came up.
 Think like a project manager for yourself.
 Keep in mind that the most scarce resource is your own attention capacity (the PFC).
 Carefully curate your priorities.
-Seriously notice what YOU genuinely want, what would be nice, what other people want but you are too uncomfortable to say No to.
-Famous researcher on courage and shame, Dr Brene Brown encourages us to build the courage to say “No” more often.
-For requests that we reluctantly and politely accept only to feel resentment afterwards, her advice is – choose discomfort over resentment.
+Seriously notice what YOU genuinely want, what would be nice, what other people want, but you are too uncomfortable to say No to.
+Famous researcher on courage and shame, Dr. Brene Brown encourages us to build the courage to say “No” more often.
+For requests that we reluctantly and politely accept only to feel resentment afterward, her advice is – choose discomfort over resentment.

 When thinking of adding a new development goal, add no more than one at a time.
 For example, you want to start a new exercise routine.
 Do that for at least three/four months to see if you can do it consistently.
 Then, adjust as you see fit to figure a routine that is sustainable for you.
 Of course, you will always be alluded to adding another thing; remember that you may not be able to make it stick.